peterwilliams97/twitter_bot/README.md

     Replies are made and saved to file.
     Summary tweets are generated on regular intervals so that the twitter-bot's activity can be checked with a [Twitter query](http://twitter.com/#!/search/%40owwwpapercut%20liebig).

+[OwwwPapercut](http://twitter.com/OwwwPapercut) is currently being run from an AWS Ubuntu micro-instance with the following crontab line.

+    29 * * * * python /home/ubuntu/twitter_bot/do_twitter.py 55 -r

 do_label.py
 -----------